World-of-Workflows/WorkflowsUniversity/docs/06_What_Are_workflows/activities.md

 # Activities

 As discussed, Workflows are made up of a series of Activities, linked together on a drag-and-drop palette.
-[Review this chapter](../04_getting_started/README.html#getting-started--my-first-workflow) for instructions on how to craete a workflow and activities.
+[Review this chapter](../04_getting_started/README.html#getting-started--my-first-workflow) for instructions on how to create a workflow and activities.

 Every *Activity* in *Workflows* allows you to set the following: